eda-ricercatore/sardegna-scala/notes/qubo-pbo-maxsat-wbo.md

 [Pino2014a]
 	Robinson E. Pino and Alexander Kott and Michael Shevenell. *Cybersecurity Systems for Human Cognition Augmentation*, in Advances in Information Security, Vol. 61.
 Springer International Publishing Switzerland, Cham, Switzerland, 2014.

+[Pinto2013]
+	Pedro C. Pinto and Thomas A. Runkler and Joao M. C. Sousa. *Insect Swarm Algorithms for Dynamic MAX-SAT Problems*, Chapter 15 in Metaheuristics for Dynamic Optimization, pp. 341--369, Vol. 433 of Studies in Computational Intelligence.
+Springer-Verlag Berlin Heidelberg, Heidelberg, Germany, 2013.